laminas/laminas.dev/README.md

-# Laminas-BOT
+# laminas.dev

-This repository contains code for Laminas-BOT, which acts as:
+This repository contains the code for serving https://laminas.dev, including the Laminas Project Bot.

+## Laminas Bot

+The Laminas Bot acts as:

 - A GitHub webhook handler:
   - Report new issues and pull requests to the Laminas Slack #github channel.